 - Sea salt and pepper to taste

-- Heat olive oil in a pan over medium-high heat.
+- Heat fat in a pan over medium-high heat.
 Season the chuck roast with sea salt and pepper to taste and then place in the pan.
-Sear about 3 – 4 minutes each side.
+Sear about 4 minutes each side.
 Once done, place in the bottom of the slow cooker.

 - Place the chopped onion and carrots around and on top of the meat.
-Season to taste with sea salt and pepper, and pour in broth.
+Season to taste with sea salt and pepper, and add the red pepper flakes, if using.
+Then, pour in broth and apple cider vinegar.

-- Set the slow cooker on low and let cook for 7 – 8 hours.
-Alternatively, if you don’t have enough time (as I did this time around), set the slow cooker to high and let cook for 5 – 6 hours.
+- Set the slow cooker on low and let cook for 7-8 hours.
+Alternatively, if you don’t have enough time, set the slow cooker to high and cook for 5-6 hours.
+Once done, shred the meat, if desired or cut off pieces to serve.